Support the Work of the Aspen Institute

 Annual Benefit Dinners

-The Institute hosts two annual special events-the Summer Celebration in Aspen each August and the Annual Awards Dinner in New York City each November.
-There are a range of opportunities for individuals, foundations, and companies to support these two events.
+The Institute hosts three annual special events - the Summer Celebration and the Socrates Benefit in Aspen each August, as well as the Annual Awards Dinner in New York City each November.
+There are a range of opportunities for individuals, foundations, and companies to support these three events.

 Aspen Community Programs